 My son recently informed us that he feels increasingly uncomfortable in the body of an eight year old boy and wants us to to assist him in his transition to a howler monkey named ‘Bobo.’
 As you can imagine, we want the best for our little bo-, er, monkey, but between his insistence on a steady supply of soft fruit and the 3 AM wailing sessions out his bedroom window, well – we’re having trouble adjusting.

-Dear Concerned Parent,
+Dear Concrned Parent,

-How can I be so confident all of this is good advice?
-Because love, that’s why.
+How can I be so confident that all of this is such good advice?

-Everyone knows the main problem in our society is the lack of love – and what could be more unloving than not affirming a young child’s power of subjective choice!
+Everyone knows the main problem in our society is a lack of love – and what could be more unloving than not affirming a young child’s power of subjective choice!
 All that will be lost if you start delving into questions like: “Will me affirming a poor decision for someone I care about lead to them one day waking up lost and lonely somewhere in the Amazon rainforest.”
 The important thing is to allow yourself to be swept up in the euphoria of the revolution – repercussions be damned!

 Best of luck to your family!
 Assuming Bobo can keep his distance from poachers, you can expect him to live anywhere from ten to twenty years!